Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## Context Processors
-The template rendering engine gets the data from a specific view.
-This data is python dictionary, the "context".
+The template rendering engine gets the data from a the current view.
+This data is a python dictionary, the "context".
+A typical view populates the context dictionary, and then calls `render` with the contxt dictionary and the template name.
 However, you often need some globaly available data, beyond the scope of the view.
-The Context Processor provides this data, and let you define and provide data dictionaries to all the views and templates.
+The Context Processors provide this data, and let you define and provide global context data dictionaries to all the templates.

 ## Django Auth
 Django comes with a full authentication system: register, sign in, reset password, change password.
 This app includes views, urls and forms.
 Using it, it's very easy to add users' authentication to a django project, but will probably require some modifications later.